 How is maintenance burning different from prescribed burning?

 In prescribed burns, the purpose is often to kill live, standing trees.
 The County’s maintenance burns are designed to reduce fuel on the surface: grass, pine needles, and dead and down wood.
 The purpose is to reduce the potential for rapid fire spread that might launch a shower of embers into adjacent neighborhoods.

 In a broadcast burn, fire is applied to grass, pine needles, and leaf litter.
 Flame height is generally less than three feet.
 Pile burning is a series of isolated stacks of burning woody debris.
 The chance of fire spread, especially with snow on the ground, is minimal.

 How about the smoke generated by the burns?

 Burning on County Open Space has taken place during each of the past six winters.
 Several factors reduce the volume of smoke: the piles are dry and burn quickly, only a small number of piles are burned at one time, and every effort is made to burn under conditions that lift the smoke straight up before it drifts over the landscape.
 Burning will take place between 8 AM and 3 PM.
-Anyone concerned about smoke can ask to receive a phone call the evening before the burns so that they may make plans to avoid the smoky area (contact the Parks Division at 663-1776).
+Anyone concerned about smoke can ask to receive a phone call the evening before the burns so that they may make plans to avoid the smoky area (contact the Fire Department at 662-8301).